glamrock/cupcake/README.md

-accomodator
+Cupcake
 ===========

-accomodaTor is a browser extension that makes bridges automagically!.
+Cupcake is a browser extension that makes bridges automagically!.

 ##What the ding dong crap?
 There is this thing called a Flash Proxy[[1](https://crypto.stanford.edu/flashproxy/)] - basically a code snippet that you run on sites and visitors become tor bridges temporarily.